 - 6 large eggs preferably free range or organic

 - 50 ml milk

-- 100 g cheese grated
+- 100 g cheddar cheese grated

 - Salt and pepper to taste

 - Check to make sure the potatoes are cooked through and then drain and leave to steam dry for a minute or two.
 Turn the heat under the onions back on and add the potatoes.
 Cook on a gentle heat until the potatoes begin to get a little colour but don’t allow the onions and garlic to burn.